-As from January 2014, the Headteacher will not be authorising any leave of absence (including holidays) during term time, unless the reason(s) for the absence (as outlined by parents/carers on the 'Request for Leave of Absence' form) are deemed by the school's attendance team as 'exceptional'.
+School operate from the guidance from working together to improve attendance from the government.
+The Headteacher will not be authorising any leave of absence (including holidays) during term time, unless the reason(s) for the absence (as outlined by parents/carers on the 'Request for Leave of Absence' form) are deemed by the school's attendance team as 'exceptional'.
 If the reason(s) are not deemed 'exceptional' and the absence still goes ahead, it will be recorded as unauthorised and this may, in turn, induce a penalty fine (given by the Local Authority).